ABOUT THE STUDY

 A key part of the study involves securing public input on desired uses.
-The process kicked off with a targeted listening session with the Wisconsin Veteran Chamber of Commerce and continues with a public survey, available this week only, to help guide the vision for the reuse and restoration of these important historic buildings.
-Anyone who is interested in helping create the vision for the future of these buildings is encouraged to participate in the survey, linked below.
-The survey will close on Friday, February 12.
+The process kicked off with a targeted listening session with the Wisconsin Veteran Chamber of Commerce and continues with a public survey to help guide the vision for the reuse and restoration of these important historic buildings.
+Anyone who is interested in helping create the vision for the future of these buildings is encouraged to participate in the survey.
+The survey closed on Friday, February 12.

 The public is also encouraged to become involved by contributing to funding the planning study.
 Currently, MPA is raising funds to support this initial study phase, estimated at $15,000.
 The fundraising is supported by a $5,000 matching grant from the National Trust for Historic Preservation.